-Design Trend of the Month – Interior Design Trends 20218 Mins
+Design Trend – Interior Design Trends 20218 Mins

 The top interior design trends for 2021 feature vintage, natural elements and even Grandmillennial!
 No matter which style you like, the trends are all about making the most of your space, incorporating nature and repurposing where you can.
 All with a touch of colour!

 As many of us experienced working at home during the lockdown, a home office or dedicated workspace has become a must-have feature for many households.
 Our love of open-plan design in our homes is fantastic for feeling connected and great for keeping an eye on our kids.
 However, an open plan makes concentrated work a little trickier.